 6. Pumpkin Muffins with a Chocolate Swirl – A Saucy Kitchen

-These can be made in either the blender or the old fashioned way, in a mixing bowl.
-Either way they come together super quick.
+These can be made in either the blender or the old-fashioned way, in a mixing bowl.
+Either way, they come together super quick.
 Be warned, they can become pretty addicting.
-The combination of the three flours make them moist and fluffy with a nice texture.
+The combination of the three flours makes them moist and fluffy with a nice texture.
 Give them a try.
 I don’t think you’ll be sorry.

 8. Pumpkin Spice Streusel Muffins – Get Inspired Everyday

 These are perfectly moist topped with pecan cinnamon streusel and glazed lightly.
 The inside is slightly springy yet all soft.
 The crunchy topping is the perfect contrast.
 The lemon glaze with its light citrus tang compliments it perfectly.
 The zig-zag pattern on top is very easy.
 I suggest using a squeeze bottle or you can cut the corner off a ziplock bag to make it.
 The streusel always tastes best when it is hot, I suggest eating them right away.
 At least within a couple hours of baking them.

 9. Coconut Lemon Chia Seed Muffins – The Iron You

 This is one of those recipes you shouldn’t try to play around with.
 Fiddling and fussing with muffins isn’t a good idea.
 So I’m warning you right now.
 Don’t even ask about substitutions (one of my pet peeves).
 After much trial and error, this recipe has been perfected so don’t even think about changing anything.
 My warning is, if you do, you’ll be sorry.
 Then you’ll blame me and it won’t be my fault.
 Just follow the recipe precisely and they’ll turn out great.